|

 candidates for excellent watchdogs.

-Care &
+Care & Health

-That the thick-coated
+That

 Although not

-as common a disorder in humans, Addison's
+as common a disorder in humans, canine Addison's

 disease plays a bigger role in major health issues affecting